bit-oh-my-god/ns3-dtn-bit/readme.md

 # Preface
+This Project is a simulate kit for dtn on ns-3 environment, easy to use for research purples.
 This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/), we would call him "the author or Lakkakorpi"

 # structure of this project